SindieCastro/Analyzing_Qualitative_Data/README.md

 The purpose of this project is to analyze data using RQDA.

 # Steps
-1. Load RQDA library by following the steps in
+1. Load RQDA library by following the steps in https://github.com/RQDA/RQDA
+2. Convert Microsoft Word document to a txt file (notepad)
+3. Import the txt file